-Male flowers pendulous in bud becoming erect at anthesis, more or less flattened, buds less than 4 mm thick when fresh, with a greenish white to pink perianth cylinder, terete, (3) $4-10(11) \ge 0.5-1$ mm at anthesis; perianth segments 4 in two opposite pairs forming a cross, very rarely the inner pair absent, white and (dark) pink, usually variegated, rarely pure white, outer segments rarely narrowly elliptic-obovate, usually elliptic-obovate, sometimes nearly orbicular, the apex obtuse, (3 -) $5-8(-10) \ge 3-8(10)$ mm, 0.3-0.6 mm thick when fresh, inner segments usually (narrowly) elliptic-obovate, rarely wider, the apex obtuse, $2.5-7(8) \ge 1-2(2.5)$ mm, c.
-0.2 mm thick when fresh, sometimes reflexed; androecium a zygomorphic fascicle of (8) 11-34(40) stamens, filaments (dark) pink, fused at their bases, free parts c.
-0.1-0.7 mm long, anthers yellow, sometimes orange, basifixed, narrowly oblong, usually widening towards the apex, $1-1.8 \ge c$.
+Male flowers pendulous in bud becoming erect at anthesis, more or less flattened, buds less than 4 mm thick when fresh, with a greenish white to pink perianth cylinder, terete, $(3) 4-10 (11) \times 0.5-1$ mm at anthesis; perianth segments 4 in two opposite pairs forming a cross, very rarely the inner pair absent, white and (dark) pink, usually variegated, rarely pure white, outer segments rarely narrowly elliptic-obovate, usually elliptic-obovate, sometimes nearly orbicular, the apex obtuse, $(3 -) 5-8 (-10) \times 3-8 (10)$ mm, 0.3-0.6 mm thick when fresh, inner segments usually (narrowly) elliptic-obovate, rarely wider, the apex obtuse, $2.5-7 (8) \times 1-2 (2.5)$ mm, c.
+0.2 mm thick when fresh, sometimes reflexed; androecium a zygomorphic fascicle of (8) 11-34 (40) stamens, filaments (dark) pink, fused at their bases, free parts c.
+0.1-0.7 mm long, anthers yellow, sometimes orange, basifixed, narrowly oblong, usually widening towards the apex, $1-1.8 \times c$.
 1 mm, dehiscing by two apical pores which are more or less hidden by the cucullate anther apex, orientation of the front side of all anthers towards the proximal side of the androecium and the axis of the inflorescence.

-Female inflorescences 1-(2-)flowered, up to 3-flowered in cultivated plants, peduncle $(0.5) 2-5(8) \times c.
-1.5$ mm, bracts sometimes unilaterally fused, narrowly triangular-ovate, up to 1.2×0.3 mm or absent.
+Female inflorescences 1-(2-)flowered, up to 3-flowered in cultivated plants, peduncle $(0.5) 2-5(8) \times c$.
+1.5 mm, bracts sometimes unilaterally fused, narrowly triangular-ovate, up to 1.2×0.3 mm or absent.

-Female flower with 4 perianth segments, similar to those of the male flower, outer segments $7-10 \ge 5-7 \mod$, inner segments (3) $5-7 \ge 1.5-4 \mod$; styles (2, 3) 4 (5), white to pink, fused at their base, each with two spreading arms, fused part $0.1-0.5 \mod$, free part $1-2 \mod$ and the style arms c.
-1.5 (2.5) \mod long, the free style parts more or less papillose, stigma a yellow, sometimes orange, papillose and horse shoe-shaped band embracing the style arms, each end of the band coiling once or rarely twice around the apex of an arm.
-The ovary continuous with the pedicel, in the terminal flower the pedicel proper usually distinct and elongated, (pinkish) green with pale green lenticels, fusiform, usually curved, 10-18 (24) $\ge 2.5-5.5 \mod$, multi (3-5)-locular with axile placentation in the lower part and unilocular with parietal placentation in the upper part, each septum with the placentae cross-shaped in transverse section, ovules anatropous, ovule position in the locules epitropous, the raphe situated away from the axis of the ovary.
+Female flower with 4 perianth segments, similar to those of the male flower, outer segments $7-10 \times 5-7$ mm, inner segments (3) $5-7 \times 1.5-4$ mm; styles (2, 3) 4 (5), white to pink, fused at their base, each with two spreading arms, fused part 0.1-0.5 mm, free part 1-2 mm and the style arms c.
+1.5 (2.5) mm long, the free style parts more or less papillose, stigma a yellow, sometimes orange, papillose and horse shoe-shaped band embracing the style arms, each end of the band coiling once or rarely twice around the apex of an arm.
+The ovary continuous with the pedicel, in the terminal flower the pedicel proper usually distinct and elongated, (pinkish) green with pale green lenticels, fusiform, usually curved, 10-18 (24) x 2.5-5.5 mm, multi (3-5)-locular with axile placentation in the lower part and unilocular with parietal placentation in the upper part, each septum with the placentae cross-shaped in transverse section, ovules anatropous, ovule position in the locules epitropous, the raphe situated away from the axis of the ovary.